I’m a firm believer that everyone should have a creative hobby. And now, thanks to platforms like Creativebug, it’s easier than ever to start one!

 Crafters on a budget will be happy to learn that there are also lots of ways to get Creativebug for free.

 Another way to gain free access for students is through your school.
-Many schools around the world provide free access to students through the Creativebug School program.
+Many schools around the world provide open access to students through the Creativebug School program.
 To find out if your school supports it, you’ll have to reach out to your administrators.

 One final way to get Creativebug for free is at your local public library.
 Hundreds of libraries around the globe have signed up for the Creativebug Library program, which offers free access to patrons.